AROUND THE WORLD IN EVER INCREASING CIRCLES

 From diary notes recorded in 1978

-We’ve left out a few introductory paragraphs to get straight to the action of meeting John Lomas after a six year gap bringing back memories of our first encounter.
+This teaser leaves out a few introductory paragraphs to get straight into the action of meeting John Lomas after six years, rekindling memories of our first encounter.

 Kalifi, Kenya ~

 When meeting him here, he was secretive about his plans, and no wonder we learnt years later after stumbling across his novel, Smugglers Wind.
-But when talking with him next to his boat, while trying to follow his slow, roundabout narrative leading me astray, I gazed into his pale blue eyes that still cast a faraway look, and saw a flash of Vanesa.
-And that raced me back to Sri Lanka 1978, to a Japanese girl with those same pale blue eyes and dark straight hair cut in a bowl.
+But when talking with him next to his boat, while trying to follow his roundabout narrative leading me astray, I gazed into his pale blue eyes that still cast a faraway look, and saw a flash of Vanesa.
+And that raced me back to Sri Lanka 1978, to a little girl with those same pale blue eyes and dark straight hair cut in a bowl like a Japanese child.
 Rather quiet and composed for a seven-year-old child.
 Next flashed images of Jason and Jerome, unstoppable, bouncing, and bounding about on John Lomas’ yacht, enticing and teasing this reserved Japanese girl to come play their games, to swing from a halyard as if Tarzan and Jane before dropping into the water.

 For a moment, let’s drift back to ‘78 and live again this pint-size adventure of a young lady discovering a new life meeting two lads discovering their first young lady.
 This tale begins upon our return from a visit to the Sri Lankan highlands.